dinojw10/SC4002_G37/README.md

 ## Overview

 This assignment implements a sentiment classification system using pretrained word embeddings, specifically GloVe, to classify movie reviews.
-The goal is to explore and compare various neural network architectures, including simple RNN, biLSTM, biGRU, CNN and Bert+LSTM models, and to assess the effectiveness of different methods for handling Out-of-Vocabulary (OOV) words.
+The goal is to explore and compare various neural network architectures, including simple RNN, biLSTM, biGRU, CNN and BERT+biLSTM models, and to assess the effectiveness of different methods for handling Out-of-Vocabulary (OOV) words.